Washington State Ocean Sciences Bowl: Orca Bowl

 Orca Bowl Overview

-Each year, students from across the state of Washington come together for a day of friendly competition and exciting enrichment experiences at Orca Bowl, the regional competition of the National Ocean Sciences Bowl®.
+Each year, students from across the state of Washington come together for a day of friendly competition and exciting enrichment experiences at Orca Bowl, the regional competition of the National Ocean Sciences Bowl® (NOSB).

 Orca Bowl challenges and recognizes high-school students’ knowledge of the world’s oceans.
 The competition lasts a full day, with teams competing in a round-robin tournament followed by a double elimination for the top teams.
 Students tackle questions in all areas of marine studies, including ocean-related physics, chemistry, geology, biology, social sciences, and technology.
 Questions are presented in multiple-choice, short-answer, and team-challenge formats that require strong problem-solving skills and close cooperation.
 For more information, see general topics of study.

 All Orca Bowl teams receive prizes for participation.
 Top awards include UW Oceanography scholarships and shipboard science experiences.
-The event also provides opportunities for students to meet university and ocean community scientists, faculty, staff and student volunteers.
-The 2014 winning team will be eligible to participate in the National Ocean Sciences Bowl finals held in Seattle in May.
+The event also provides opportunities for students to meet university and ocean community scientists, faculty, staff, and student volunteers.
+The 2015 winning team will be eligible to participate in the National Ocean Sciences Bowl finals held in Mississippi in April.

 The National Ocean Sciences Bowl® is a program of the Consortium for Ocean Leadership.
 Approximately 2,000 students from more than 400 high schools participate in 25 regional competitions.
 Through this educational forum, NOSB® encourages and supports the next generation of marine scientists, policy makers, teachers, explorers, technicians, environmental advocates, and informed citizens.